EndPointCorp/end-point-blog/2020/09/17/an-introduction-to-automated-testing-for-web-applications-by-example-with-symfony.html.md

 In this article, we've gone through some of the basics of automated testing for web applications.
 We've used Symfony as a vehicle for conveying that information and as such, learned a little bit about what it takes to build a multi faceted test suite with that framework.
 And we did all that by offering many examples from a real (albeit simple) test suite that works.

 We've discussed the three types of tests that I like to use in terms of their level of abstraction: unit tests, integration tests, and functional tests.
 What they are, what aspect of the system they focus on, and how to write them.
-I belive that a test suite that offers good coverage while inlcuding these three kinds of tests offers the best bang for the buck and gives us a cozy safety net to fall back to while we develop our applications.
+I believe that a test suite that offers good coverage while including these three kinds of tests offers the best bang for the buck and gives us a cozy safety net to fall back to while we develop our applications.
 These three levels of testing complement each other very well.

 We've also touched on the general approach and thought process behind writing automated tests.
 We discussed a three step approach: Arrange, Act and Assert.
 We also talked about test cases that do classic state verification, where input is provided to a unit under test, the unit is exercised, and finally its output is verified.
-We also saw a more advanced testing tecnique where, by leveraging mock objects, we do behavior verification.
+We also saw a more advanced testing technique where, by leveraging mock objects, we do behavior verification.
 Here, we assert on whether the unit under test has called its collaborators/dependencies in a certain way.
 A style which is great for testing side effects and classes that need other dependencies in order to work.
 These two styles of tests work best when used together to compose a larger test suite.

 And that's it for now!
-This has been quite a trip into some aspecs in the topic of software testing.
+This has been quite a trip into some aspects in the topic of software testing.
 Like I said at the beginning, this discipline is huge, and one never stops learning.
-What we've discussed here though, I feel like is a good strarting point to continue deepening our understanding, while also serving as a competent enough strategy to use in a real world application.
+What we've discussed here though, I feel like is a good starting point to continue deepening our understanding, while also serving as a competent enough strategy to use in a real world application.